Brandipity/udscc-forty/services.md

 <div class="row">
     <div class="6u 12u$(small)">
         <h3>The Skindex</h3>
-        <p>Our comprehensive web app designed to be your go-to resource for all things skin-related.
-Like our own version of Wikipedia, the Skindex provides detailed, easy-to-understand information on a wide range of skin conditions, treatments, and skincare practices.
+        <p>Our comprehensive web app designed to be a resource for all things skin-related.
+The Skindex provides detailed, easy-to-understand information on a wide range of skin conditions, treatments, and skincare practices.
 With its intuitive search functionality and regularly updated content, you can quickly find answers to your questions and stay informed about the latest in dermatology.</p>
-        <a href="https://skindex.netlify.app" class="button special fit">View the Skindex</a>
+        <a class="button special fit disabled">Coming Soon</a>
     </div>
     <div class="6u$ 12u$(small)">
         <h3>Monthly Newsletters</h3>